Online Bachelor’s Degree in Business Administration with a Concentration in MarketingApply Now

 According to the Bureau of Labor Statistics (BLS) , overall employment of advertising, promotions and marketing managers is projected to grow about 8 percent by 2028, faster than the average for all occupations.
 The BLS also reports that each of these professions is compensated well, with the median annual salary (May 2019) for advertising and promotions managers hitting $125,510, and $136,850 for marketing managers.

-By completing an online Bachelor of Business Administration – Marketing degree at Peru State College Online, you will be prepared for careers like:
+By completing an online BS in Business Administration in Marketing degree at Peru State College Online, you will be prepared for careers like:

 - Marketing Representative